-In the 1850s, near the end of the Third Seminole War, Egmont Key was used as a holding area for Seminole Indians as they were being transported to Indian Territory (Oklahoma).
-Considered as “prisoners of war”, the Indians were shipped from Fort Myers to Egmont Key, until sent West to the reservation.
-As many as 300 Seminole were interned on the island before the last group of prisoners were sent west in 1858.
+In the 1850s, near the end of the Third Seminole War, Egmont Key was used as a holding area for Seminole Indians as they were transported to Indian Territory (Oklahoma).
+Considered “prisoners of war,” the Indians were shipped from Fort Myers to Egmont Key until they were sent West to the reservation.
+As many as 300 Seminole were interned on the island before the last group of prisoners was sent west in 1858.

-During this time, many Confederate prisoners were held on the key, along with escaped slaves and Union sympathizers.
-In 1864, a cemetery for Union and Confederate soldiers was established, interring at least 13 men between 1864 and 1865, remaining in use until 1909 when the bodies were removed to national cemeteries in Florida and Georgia.
+Many Confederate prisoners were held on the key during this time, along with escaped slaves and Union sympathizers.
+In 1864, a cemetery for Union and Confederate soldiers was established, interring at least 13 men between 1864 and 1865, remaining in use until 1909, when the bodies were removed to national cemeteries in Florida and Georgia.

-In November 1882, Egmont Key, along with nearby Mullet Key, were set aside as U.S. Military reservations.
-In May 1887, Key West was ravaged by yellow fever and two months later the government established a U.S. Marine Hospital Service on Egmont Key for the sick.
+In November 1882, Egmont Key and nearby Mullet Key were set aside as U.S. Military reservations.
+In May 1887, Key West was ravaged by yellow fever, and two months later, the government established a U.S. Marine Hospital Service on Egmont Key for the sick.

-When the Spanish-American War broke out in April 1898, the U.S. Government began to construct Fort Dade, as well as Fort De Soto on Mullet Key to counteract a possible Spanish invasion.
+When the Spanish-American War broke out in April 1898, the U.S. Government began to construct Fort Dade and Fort De Soto on Mullet Key to counteract a possible Spanish invasion.
 To protect Tampa, gun batteries, docks, rail lines, and a thousand tent U.S. Marine Hospital was established at Fort Dade to serve wounded troops.
-But, the Spanish-American War was short-lived, the Spanish fleet never came, no shots were ever fired from Egmont guns, and the war officially ended in August 1898.
+But, the Spanish-American War was short-lived; the Spanish fleet never came, no shots were fired from Egmont guns, and the war officially ended in August 1898.

-Despite the fact that the war was over, work continued at Fort Dade, as the military still wanted to fortify the key.
-By 1899, the fort contained 12 buildings, including two 109 man artillery barracks, officers quarters, a hospital, mess hall, administration building, a guard house, and various support buildings.
-By the next year, Fort Dade was called home to about 150 people.
+Even though the war was over, work continued at Fort Dade, as the military still wanted to fortify the key.
+By 1899, the fort contained 12 buildings, including two 109-man artillery barracks, officers’ quarters, a hospital, a mess hall, an administration building, a guardhouse, and various support buildings.
+Fort Dade was called home to about 150 people by the next year.

-Soon, a town began to develop around the fort and between 1899 and 1916 over 70 buildings, predominately wood frame, were constructed.
+Soon, a town began to develop around the fort, and between 1899 and 1916, over 70 buildings, predominately wood frame, were constructed.
 The early batteries were replaced by more permanent gun emplacements, totaling five in 1906.
-Expansion continued and commanding officer quarters, NCO quarters, a gym, a fire station, and a new guardhouse were added between 1908 and 1911.
-Recreational opportunities for the troops included tennis, baseball, bowling, a gymnasium, a movie theater and more.
-By 1910, the town of Fort Dade, that had grown up around the fort, boasted about 300 residents and its buildings stood along brick streets.
+Expansion continued, and commanding officer quarters, NCO quarters, a gym, a fire station, and a new guardhouse were added between 1908 and 1911.
+Recreational opportunities for the troops included tennis, baseball, bowling, a gymnasium, a movie theater, and more.
+By 1910, the town of Fort Dade, which had grown up around the fort, boasted about 300 residents, and its buildings stood along brick streets.

-When the United States joined World War I in April 1917 Fort Dade was used as a training center for National Guard Coast Artillery Units.
-During this time a mine laying dock was added at the north end of the island in response to the development of submarine warfare.
-At this time, the island’s population nearly doubled to 600 and more buildings were constructed.
+When the United States joined World War I in April 1917, Fort Dade was used as a training center for National Guard Coast Artillery Units.
+During this time, a mine-laying dock was added at the island’s north end in response to the development of submarine warfare.
+At this time, the island’s population nearly doubled to 600, and more buildings were constructed.
 A power plant, built in 1919, was the last major structure built on the post.
-By 1920, the population of the island shrank to 294, most of which worked in the Coast Artillery.
+By 1920, the island’s population shrank to 294, most of which worked in the Coast Artillery.

 In October 1921, a hurricane caused damage to many of the fort buildings and destroyed the boathouse and wharf.
 By this time, elaborate coast defense installations were mostly considered obsolete.
 The fort was closed and placed in caretaker status in May 1923.
 Through the 1920s and into the 1930s the Coast Guard utilized Egmont Key as a firing range.
-Fires in 1925 and 1927 destroyed major buildings including both of the 109 man artillery barracks and the mess hall.
+Fires in 1925 and 1927 destroyed major buildings, including the 109-man artillery barracks and the mess hall.

 Military activity was resumed in World War II when Egmont Key served as a harbor entrance patrol station and provided ammunition storage facilities for vessels entering Tampa Bay.
 The War Department took control of much of the island, clearing roads, refurbishing the few remaining buildings, and erecting new structures during the early days of the conflict.
-At this time there were over 150 Coast Guard, Army, and Navy men stationed on the island.
+At this time, over 150 Coast Guard, Army, and Navy men were stationed on the island.

 Egmont Key became a national wildlife refuge managed by the U.S. Fish and Wildlife Service in 1974 and was named to the National Register of Historic Places in 1978.
 In 1989, the State of Florida established Egmont Key State Park through a cooperative agreement with the U.S. Fish and Wildlife Service.

-At the present time, the US Coast Guard maintains the lighthouse, dock, and auxiliary structures and 55 acres at the north end of the island.
+Currently, the U.S. Coast Guard maintains the lighthouse, dock, auxiliary structures, and 55 acres at the north end of the island.
 The lighthouse is believed to be the oldest structure still used for its original purpose in the Tampa Bay area.
-It also constitutes the most prominent historical structures on the island.
+It also constitutes the most prominent historical structure on the island.

-The Tampa Bay Pilots Association continues to lease a 10-acre tract of land, along the southeast side of the island to conduct its business of piloting large ships in and out of Tampa Bay.
-Here, are a station, dock, boathouse, and several cottages belonging to the individual pilots.
+The Tampa Bay Pilots Association continues to lease a 10-acre tract of land along the island’s southeast side to conduct its business of piloting large ships in and out of Tampa Bay.
+Here are a station, dock, boathouse, and several cottages belonging to the individual pilots.
 From eight to twelve men, including the pilots,

-The historic ruins of Fort Dade and Egmont Key State Park are managed by the Florida Park Service in cooperation with the U.S. Fish and Wildlife Service.
+The Florida Park Service in cooperation with the U.S. Fish and Wildlife Service, manages the historic ruins of Fort Dade and Egmont Key State Park.
 Structural ruins of the military installations that once occupied the entire island are abundant.
 Remnants of the brick and concrete streets remain in good condition, including almost a mile of road between the lighthouse and the pilot station.
 The massive earth and concrete batteries have been stripped of all guns.

-The gutted shells of several Fort Bade buildings, including the Mess Hall and post jail, remain standing.
+The gutted shells of several Fort Bade buildings, including the Mess Hall and post-jail, remain standing.
 The ruins of ammunition bunkers, spotting towers, mine handling facilities, and other facilities are still identifiable.
-However, the ravages of time, fire, wind, rain, ocean tides, vandalism, and neglect have taken their toll on the structures of the island.
-In the meantime, the foliage has taken over where many of the buildings once stood.
+However, the ravages of time, fire, wind, rain, ocean tides, vandalism, and neglect have taken their toll on the island’s structures.
+In the meantime, the foliage has taken over where many buildings once stood.
 Over the years, the island has suffered much erosion and has shrunk.
 Several of the ruins are partially or fully underwater.

-The Egmont Key State Park also provides visitors with a number of well-kept trails and beautiful beaches.
-The island is only accessible by boat and an island ferry departs from Fort De Soto State Park.
-A number of tour companies also provide rides to and from the island.
+The Egmont Key State Park also provides visitors with several well-kept trails and beautiful beaches.
+The island is only accessible by boat, and an island ferry departs from Fort De Soto State Park.
+Several tour companies also provide rides to and from the island.